rahulkhatri19/VegCart_Firebase/README.md

 ### App Packages:

-- Interface: interface for button click
-- Model: all model class of project.
 - activity: all activity of project.
+- adapter: home page adapter.
+- interfaces: interface for button click
+- model: all model class of project.
 - utils: files which can be used in entire project.

 - [Relase apk](APK/VegCart.apk) for check/Try app.